awesomedev43/python-notebook-local-agent/README.md

 ## Feature Wishlist

 - Custom labels for both run types
-- Ability to delete old completed runs
-- Start a new window to display report with nicer CSS
 - Allow YAML based execution parameters for notebook
-- Allow setting environment variable for notebook
+- Allow setting environment variable for notebook directly through the UI

 ## Known Limitation and Issues

 - Only tested on Windows Platform
-- No ability to clean up of old job data
-- All scheduled jobs become inactive on exit
+- All scheduled jobs become inactive on exit and not restarted when application restart

 ## License